Drevestedt/florida_holiday_chooser/readme.md

 ### User story 1:

-I want a site where I easily can see suggestions of nice places in Florida where I can vaccation.
+I want a simple site where I easily can see suggestions of nice cities in Florida where I can vaccation and get suggestions of things to do.

 ### User story 2:

+I would like a site where I can create a holiday package based on my choice of city, hotel and price.

 ## Wireframes